nais/doc/clusters/laws-and-regulations.md

 #### TLDR

-Evaluate whether your applications information storage needs are affected by the paragraphs in The Archival Act, and whether you might need to operatoe with a separate database on-premise.
+Evaluate whether your application´s information storage needs are affected by the paragraphs in The Archival Act, and whether you might need to operate with a separate database physically placed on Norwegian soil (for example NAV´s on-prem data center).
 If it has archival value, the documents must be stored in systems in Norway for now.

 As long as the documents in and out of your applications end up in archives that are stored in JOARK on-premise, a migration to GCP should not pose any problems.
 There is also an ongoing issue as to whether an in-built archive will be sufficient for our purpose.
 I.e. the obligatory archive can be sustained in the domain applications, since much of the information there is necessary to archive as well.